KaeloLentsoe/Python-notes/Introduction.md

  ## History of Python

-Yes, your information about the origin of Python is correct.
-Here's a more detailed history:

 **Late 1980s: The Birth of Python**
 - Python was conceived by Guido van Rossum in the late 1980s.
 - Guido van Rossum started working on the implementation of Python at the Centrum Wiskunde & Informatica (CWI) in the Netherlands in December 1989.